• What type of kerbs do Tobermore manufacture?

 • Do Tobermore offer special internal and internal corners for Kerbstones?

 Specials are not required when using Kerbstones as the units can be set at right angles to easily form internal and external corners.
+All sides of our Kerbstone product are finished so the product can be laid in any orientation.

 • What precautions should I take when lifting Fusion and Textured Kerbs?

 Investigate the differences between equipment available for the proposed work.
-Ensure the manufacturer has certification / guarantees to ensure that the equipment has been designed for the intended use.
+Ensure the manufacturer has certification/guarantees to ensure that the equipment has been designed for the intended use.
 Ascertain the lowest safe working load of the equipment.
 Check the equipment is in good working order and not damaged.
-Vacuum lifting equipment should have vacuum heads/ pads which are suitable for the units being lifted.
+Vacuum lifting equipment should have vacuum heads/pads which are suitable for the units being lifted.

-Training: Ensure operatives have been properly trained to use the lifting device chosen.
+Ensure operatives have been properly trained to use the lifting device chosen.

 • Can Fusion and Textured kerbs be lifted with Mechanical Lifting Equipment?